Bialystok District: Nazi repressions

 The situation of the local population did improve after the Raid on Mittenheide.
 The Germans introduced the policy of finding and forcing anyone who could be of German ancestry, even based on the "pure German looks" in some cases, to accept the German ancestry card (usually 4th category "The Traitors of the German Nation," in spite of the ominous-sounding name, it meant elevation above the rest of the population).
 The Germans were harkening back to the times of the New East Prussia.

 On 1 November 1941, the city of Grodno (location of the Grodno Ghetto set up at the same time) including its surroundings, were transferred from the Reichskommissariat Ostland to Bialystok.

 Already on 27 June 1941, a camp for Soviet prisoners of war was established in Bialystok named Stalag 57.
 On 1 August 1942, it was renamed Stalag 316.
 It was located in the former barracks of the 10th Lithuanian Uhlan Regiment at 70 Kawaleryjska Street.
 It was the first one of its kind, except for the makeshift camp that was set up in September 1939 in the building of the Secondary School No. 6.
 Up to twelve thousand people could stay there at one time.
 Prisoners were used for construction works at the nearby "Krywlany" airport.
 Tens of thousands of people passed through the camp, of which approximately 3,000 were killed.
 After its liquidation in 1943, a transit camp was set up there for the Jewish population.
 Several other camps were also established: a transitional camp for people taken to forced labor into the Third Reich consisting of 3 barracks, a penal camp in Starosielce located in the triangle between the railway lines Białystok - Ełk and Białystok - Warsaw, and the "Zielona" penal camp located between Zaścianki and the Skorupa district where people were arrested for violating German regulations, such as being late for work or alcohol abuse.

 Following the German occupation, most Jews had been rounded up and forced into some 60 ghettos throughout the District.
 On 2 November 1942 Nazi SS and police forces, in a coordinated operation with help from the local gendarmerie, suddenly encircled and quarantined all the ghettos.
 Between November 1942 and February 1943, approximately 100,000 Jews in the District, including some 10,000 from Bialystok proper, were sent to the Treblinka and Auschwitz death camps.
-The final liquidation of the Bialystok Ghetto took place in August 1943, when the remaining 30,000 Jews there were sent to their deaths.
+The final liquidation of the Bialystok Ghetto took place in August 1943, when the remaining 30,000 Jews there were sent to be murdered.